 St. John in the US Virgin Islands is one of the best USA destinations to visit in March.
 Sure, it’s technically part of the US, but it’s really a warm-weather Caribbean getaway.

-There are three main islands in the US Virgin Islands.
+There are three main islands in the US Virgin Islands – St. John, St. Croix, and St. Thomas.
 We are recommending St. John for its slow pace and natural beauty.
 About 60% of the land (and surrounding sea) is actually protected by the Virgin Islands National Park.
 So, you won’t find a massive overload of condos, tour touts, or chain restaurants.

-Some of the top things to do in the Virgin Islands are to take the 2.3-mile Lind Point Trail to Honeymoon Beach.
+One of the top things to do in St. John is to take the 2.3-mile Lind Point Trail to Honeymoon Beach.
 Along the way, you can stop at the clothing-optional Salomon Beach.
 Technically, the national park service frowns upon nudity in the parks, but hey, they didn’t arrest me.

 Then you can go snorkeling at Haulover Beach, a local’s favorite.
 It’s not a soft sand beach, but you can do some epic snorkeling there and it’s off of the “beginner” snorkel trail that characterizes western St. John.